 The 70:20:10 model in Employee Learning and Development is an optimal model for people to leverage multiple sources of learning.
 The model defines that 70% of learning takes place in the form of personal experiences on the job, 20% through meaningful exchanges with others and 10% through formal training or academic exposure.
 This model is highly preferred by many organisations across the world to bring about workplace effectiveness by making learning avenues accessible to people.

 This framework was designed in 1980 by three researchers Morgan McCall, Michael M. Lombardo and Robert A Eichinger while researching core areas of development for successful managers.
 Their research concluded that people development thrives on one’s ability to create learning environments in which employees learn from peers, on-the-job exposure and formal training.
 This in turn helps employees successfully develop multiple business competencies like influencing skills, risk-taking, decision making, communication with stakeholders and peers and many more.

 But what if we could use this model for personal excellence the way it amplifies professional growth?

 We often go through the motions of the day whining about how different things could have been if we had the power to change them.
 The truth is – we cannot change our circumstances, we can surely work with what we have.
 I often tell myself that if I have the ability to feel powerless, then I surely have the ability to feel powerful too.
-I may not be able skip the demands of people around me but I can surely manage small pockets of “me” time that allows me to be myself and prepare for demanding circumstances.
+I may not be able skip the demands of people around me but I can surely manage small pockets of “me” time to be myself and prepare for demanding circumstances.
 This gave rise to the 70:20:10 model of personal excellence.
-I used it in the following way consciously to make the most of my day.
+I use it in the following way consciously to make the most of my day.

 70 Minutes a day : Workout